fairDataSociety/fairOS-dfs-gomobile/README.md

+# ⛔️ DEPRECATED

+This repository is now deprecated.
+We have moved to [fairOS-dfs](https://github.com/fairDataSociety/fairOS-dfs/tree/master/gomobile).

 # fairOS-dfs-gomobile

 fairos is built in a way that is supports gomobile and can be used as android or ios package.